wp-plugins/f6s/readme.txt

 - description - description of the team
 - url - f6s profile url
 - thumbnail - information about the team’s profile image:
-	- thumbnail.url - full URL of the mentor thumbnail
+	- thumbnail.url - full URL of the team thumbnail
 	- thumbnail.width / thumbnail.height - size, in pixels of the image
 - links (list) - list of profile links, has properties:
 	- type - link type, can be: website, facebook, twitter, linkedin, github, iosapp, android, mobile
 	- value - the actual URL
 - members (list) - list of all team’s members, has properties:
-	- profile_id - reference id of the person
+	- id - reference id of the person
 	- name - name of the person
 	- url - f6s profile url
 - thumbnail - information about the organization image:
-		- thumbnail.url - full URL of the organization thumbnail
+	- thumbnail.url - full URL of the team thumbnail
 	- thumbnail.width / thumbnail.height - size, in pixels of the image

 **Resizing thumbnails:**